 Hardwood Floors and Pets

 I love hardwood floors but we have a very active young Golden Retriever and this dog can grow to be 70 pounds.
-What are some of the concerns which I should have for choosing the right hardwood floors for pets?
+What are some of the concerns that I should have for choosing the right hardwood floors for pets?

 Scratches and dents will accumulate on the surface of your wood floors over time.
-These slowly become a character of your home and reminder of the experiences shared inside.
-With that being said, there are ways to reduce the visibility and preserving your perfect floors before and after the installation.
+These slowly become a character of your home and a reminder of the experiences shared inside.
+With that being said, there are ways to reduce the visibility and preserve your perfect floors before and after the installation.

-• Finish:
+Finish:

 The finish serves as a protective layer over or within the hardwood.
 When choosing a finish, consider a matte finish which will reflect less light making small scratches nearly undetectable.

-• Hardness:
+Hardness:

 Hardness, also known as Janka Rating, is the most over-rated property in hardwood floors.
 High Janka Rating wood flooring will dramatically reduce dents created by 70+ pound dog nails, but it is far less likely to have any effect on preventing scratches on the surface.

-• Texture:
+Texture:

-• Color:
+Color: